ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingviewingclusters.md

 ## Adding clusters to vCenter Server instances
 {: #vc_nsx-t_addingviewingclusters-adding}

+### Before you add clusters
+{: #vc_nsx-t_addingviewingclusters-before-add}

+* Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
-The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
+* The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){:new_window}.

 ### System settings
 {: #vc_nsx-t_addingviewingclusters-adding-sys-settings}